 BRIDGETOWN, Barbados, May 04 2017 – One of the most powerful voices in international travel has entered the debate on one of the most controversial issues here – that of the decriminalization of marijuana.
+It is well known by many supporters of legalization that Cannabis was used starting about 10,000 years ago and has had many great uses in this time, and we may finally be reaching a point where the powers that be realise the advantages of legalization.

 The founder of the Virgin Group, which includes Virgin Atlantic, Sir Richard Branson yesterday threw his support behind those calling for the use of small amounts of cannabis to be made legal.

 Speaking at the Business is an Adventure leadership conference at the Hilton Barbados Resort Sir Richard said the fight against drug use globally had been “an abject failure for the last 60 years”, and the authorities here should consider treating the issue as a health matter, not a criminal one.
+If you are only interested in smoking cannabis for purely medical reasons, or you live in a country where you can use it for recreational use, you may be interested in purchasing moonrock canada to help you in whatever you’re using it for.

 Pointing out that there have been detailed research on “the war on drugs” over the years, the billionaire adventurer said to applause it was “absolutely clear that if you treat people that have a drug problem as a health issue and not a criminal issue you are much more likely to address it and help them and get over that problem and become useful members of society”.